 The best kind of redundancy is the kind where you can depend on other people’s self interests being aligned with your own.
 Find the big dog market leaders and place bets on their technology, but be smart about it.
 Pay attention to where other people are placing their bets.
 Amazon right now is a sure thing, and over the past 3 years have kicked Apple’s ass when it comes to storing your music.
-But before that, Apple’s iMatch was boss.
-If you don’t care about hi-fidelity, just use the streaming services, but don’t get mad when they stop streaming your favorite old songs by that one band.
-Keep some CDs.
-Right now I say Qobuz and Tidal are the best because I really care about hi-fi audiophile quality, but you can’t go wrong with Spotify or Apple.
+But not long ago Apple’s iMatch was boss.
 Flickr is great for pictures, but pro photogs like other services.
 Don’t follow the crowds, follow the pros, but keep doing it your own way too.
 A little paranoia goes a long way when it comes to disaster planning.
 It might even change the way you look at everything.

 Rule #7: Expect Failure, and get over yourself.

 If everything you did were so precious, people would line up to do this crap for you.
 Ask Bruce Willis if he has enough pictures of himself and his ex-wife.
 I know right?
 Every system fails.
 This is all about cost/benefit analysis.
 But in the end, we all die, and your surviving ex-wife is going to do things in your house that would set your teeth on edge.
-So recognize it’s all small stuff.
-Except for this ashtray.
+So recognize it’s all small stuff, except for this chair.